dougEfresh/fireblocks-sdk-rs/docs/VaultsApi.md

 > models::VaultAccount create_vault_account(create_vault_account_request, idempotency_key)
 Create a new vault account

-Creates a new vault account with the requested name.
+Creates a new vault account with the requested name. **Note: ** Vault account names should consist of ASCII characters only.
 Learn more about Fireblocks Vault Accounts in the following [guide](https://developers.fireblocks.com/reference/create-vault-account). </br>Endpoint Permission: Admin, Non-Signing Admin, Signer, Approver, Editor.

 ### Parameters